-The Story of Attention Deficit Disorder
+The Story of Attention Deficit Hyperactivity Disorder

-There is no definitive objective set of criteria to determine who has ADD/ADHD and who does not.
+There is no definitive objective set of criteria to determine who has ADHD and who does not.
 Rather, instead, there are a loose set of behaviors (hyperactivity, distractibility, and impulsivity) that combine in different ways to give rise to the “disorder.”
 These behaviors are highly context-dependent.
 A child may be hyperactive while seated at a desk doing a boring worksheet, but not necessarily while singing in a school musical.
 These behaviors are also very general in nature and give no clue as to their real origins.
 A child can be hyperactive because he’s bored, depressed, anxious, allergic to milk, creative, a hands-on learner, has a difficult temperament, is stressed out, is driven by a media-mad culture, or any number of other possible causes.

-The tests that have been used to determine if someone has ADD/ADHD are either artificially objective and remote from the lives of real children (in one test, a child is asked to press a button every time he sees a 1 followed by a 9 on a computer screen) , or hopelessly subjective (many rating scales ask parents and teachers to score a child’s behavior on a scale from 1 to 5: these scores depend upon the subjective attitudes more than the actual behaviors of the children involved).
+The tests that have been used to determine if someone has ADHD are either artificially objective and remote from the lives of real children (in one test, a child is asked to press a button on a device every time he sees a 1 followed by a 9 on a computer screen) , or hopelessly subjective (many rating scales ask parents and teachers to score a child’s behavior on a scale from 1 to 5: these scores depend upon the subjective attitudes more than the actual behaviors of the children involved).